Hugos68/vite-plugin-pagefind/README.md

 }
 ```

+Note: `vite-plugin-pagefind` currently only supports `.json` files, more will be supported in the future.

 ## Config

+### site

+The directory where your build output lives, this is required for both pagefind and this plugin.

 ### assets_dir

 The directory where the static assets are located relative to the project's root as specified in the vite config.

+_default_: 'public'

+### build_command

+The command to build and index the project.

+_default_: 'npm run build'

 ### dev_strategy